Trippasch/GLX/README.md

-# OpenGL Engine
+# GLX Engine
-OpenGL is an early-stage OpenGL rendering engine for learning purposes.
+GLX is an early-stage OpenGL rendering engine for learning purposes.

 ## Getting Started
 <ins>**1.
 Downloading the repository:**</ins>